OB-lab/James_et_al._2021-MBE/README.md

 ./plink --vcf all_rel_50pp_80md_HWE_ids_removed.vcf --maf 0.05 --export vcf --allow-extra-chr --out all_rel_50pp_80md_HWE_MAF0.05
 ```

-####Removal of selected loci with PCAdapt
+###Removal of selected loci for the *full-unlinked dataset*

-PCAdapt uses principal components analysis (PCA) to detect loci under selection.
-Because outliers will typically have large differences in allele frequencies between populations, they will be related to population structure and discriminate populations within a PCA.
-PCAdapt identifies these SNPs based upon a user defined (K) number of PC axes.
+We used ```PCAdapt``` to remove outliers across all populations. ```PCAdapt``` uses principal components analysis (PCA) to detect loci under selection.
+Because outliers will typically have large differences in allele frequencies between populations, they will be related to population structure and discriminate populations within a PCA. ```PCAdapt``` identifies these SNPs based upon a user defined (K) number of PC axes.

-We followed the PCAdapt tutorial, found here: https://bcm-uga.github.io/pcadapt/articles/pcadapt.html.
-Refer to the tutorial for additional information.
-The following code was performed in R:
+We followed the ```PCAdapt``` tutorial, found here: https://bcm-uga.github.io/pcadapt/articles/pcadapt.html.
+Please refer to the tutorial for additional information.
+The following code was undertaken in R:

-Load the required libraries for running PCAdapt.
+The required libraries for running ```PCAdapt``` were loaded.

 ```
 library(pcadapt)